taki-sobie-typ/ShopDatabaseController-WebAce-Project/README.md

 ### Local grocery store database control app
 ***
 #### Requierments:
-* Running Xampp (Apache, Mysql, Tomcat)
+* Running Xampp (Apache, Mysql, Tomcat(not required))
-* Created "shop" database in phpmyadmin
+* Existing "shop" database in phpmyadmin (no further configuration fo database needed)
-* JDK 19
-* **It's advised to compile app you're self cos of a issue witch a JAR file**
+* Project is made with Java 19.0.2
 ***
+The latest available release should be working just fine!

-#### What does a Load Default button do?
-It simply loads a premade sample of a grocery store database, for easier UI and ADD, DELETE check
+What does a **Load Default** button do?
+It simply loads a premade sample of a grocery store database, for easier **UI and ADD, DELETE** check

+Search is currently done **only through "NAZWA" field**, probably going to expand search capabilities in the future.
+There is also no validation done in "Dodaj record" menu with mean **no error feedback when wrong values are given.**
+Working on better error handling and feedback.

 ![UI_Sample](UI_Sample.png)